 School-aged children's vision can change often, and unexpectedly, until the late teenage years.
 Left uncorrected, poor eyesight can interfere with learning, and cause behavioral and attention issues.

-Ensure your child’s eyes are being cared for properly by scheduling an eye exam with Armstrong & Small Eyecare Centre in Winnipeg today.
-Your child’s eye doctor can further educate them on eye safety and answer any questions you or your child may have.
+Ensure your child’s eyes are being cared for properly by scheduling an eye test with Armstrong & Small Eyecare Centre in Winnipeg today.
+Your child’s optometrist can further educate them on eye safety and answer any questions you or your child may have.

 My kid frequently rubs their eyes.
 Is that bad?